nsriram/lambda-the-terraform-way/docs/04-iam-account-setup.md

 }
 ```

-🏁 **Congrats !** You got your AWS IAM User created and granted the user permissions to perform Lambda operations 🏁.
+🏁 **Congrats !** You created your first AWS IAM User using terraform and granted permissions 🏁.

 **Next**: [Hello World - Your First Lambda](05-hello-world-your-first-lambda.md)